The Hidden Team Dysfunctions Blocking 76% of Your Productivity

 What would break if we stopped doing it?

-If you can't answer these questions, you're maintaining rituals by inertia, not intention.
+If you cannot answer these questions, you are maintaining rituals by inertia, not intention.
 High-performing teams design their cadence deliberately.
 They add friction where it prevents mistakes and remove it where it slows progress.

 A Step-by-Step Approach to Team Transformation